saifulaffendy21/AutoUpdateIP/README.md

 # How to use
 1. Create an free trial account at [Smart DNS Proxy](https://www.smartdnsproxy.com/SignUp)
-2. Change current network adapter DNS setting with [Smart DNS Proxy Servers](https://www.smartdnsproxy.com/Servers)
+2. Change current network adapter DNS setting with 2 server near your physical server at [Smart DNS Proxy Servers](https://www.smartdnsproxy.com/Servers)